contejus/RouletteBot/README.md

 2. Change directory using `cd RouletteBot/`
 3. Create a `.env` file with the following contents:
     `DISCORD_TOKEN=<YOUR_DISCORD_TOKEN_HERE>`
-4. Create a Discord bot and add your Discord token as well as a custom invite to allow the bot into your server.
+4. Create a Discord bot and Discord API token using the Discord Developer Portal, as well as a custom invite to allow the bot to join your server.
 5. Create a virtual environment with `python -m venv venv`.
 6. Activate virtual environment with `source venv/bin/activate` on Linux or `source venv/Scripts/activate` on Windows.
 7. Install requirements with `pip install -r requirements.txt`.